 Please follow the rules so that this resource can continue to be accessible to the community.

 From Saratoga Springs, take Route 29 west for 12 miles to Barkersville Road (You should see the Waterwheel Village Store on the far right corner).
 Turn right here and stay on Barkersville Road for 2.7 miles.
 The road will take several sharp turns, but stay on Barkersville Road (Route 16) until it intersects with Glenwild Road.
-Turn left on Glenwild Road, and after driving 1.4 miles, turn right on Centerline Road.
+Turn left on Glenwild Road and follow it until it intersects with Sherman Road.
+Turn right and drive until you reach an intersection with Centerline Road.
+Turn right on Centerline Road.
 In approximately 0.5 miles, you will see the parking area for the Hennig Preserve on the right side of Centerline Road.
 Trail heads are located on both sides of Centerline Road and the parking area.